juanpablos/academic-kickstart/content/authors/admin/_index.md

   url: "http://www.uchile.cl/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Master's student at the University of Chile, interested in Data Science and Machine Learning.
-When not in front of my computer I am reading, studying Japanese or building mechanical keyboards.
+bio: I am a Master's student at the University of Chile, interested in Software Engineering, Machine Learning and Data Science.
+When not in front of my computer I am playing rithm games, studying Japanese or building mechanical keyboards.

 interests:
 - Machine Learning
-- Source Code Representation
+- Deep Learning
 - Structured Representation Learning
 - Reinforcement Learning
 - Recommendation Systems